Sermon Shorts from Spurgeon — Sermon 30: The Power of the Holy Ghost

 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
 (1 Corinthians 12:13)

 Paul was not a member of the local church at either Rome or Corinth.
 Yet, he considered himself a part of the same body–the body of Christ.
-This is the focus we are missing in the contemporary Church.
+This is the focus we often are missing in the contemporary Church.

 Is Immigration a Biblical Issue?